typebytes/angular-checklist/content/ngrx/dont-store-state-that-can-be-derived.md

 # Problem

 We can use `@ngrx/store` to store data.
 When we store duplicate data, we are making our reducer logic way more difficult.
-Take a look at the following type definiton for a potential state object:
+Take a look at the following type definition for a potential state object:

 ```ts
 export interface ApplicationState {